LineaLabs/lineapy/CONTRIBUTING.md

 (We support python 3.8+ for now and you can initialize a conda environment with python 3.8 as well if you desire)

-We also support using [`pre-commit`](https://github.com/pre-commit/pre-commit) to run linting before commiting:
+We also support using [`pre-commit`](https://github.com/pre-commit/pre-commit) to run linting before committing:

 ```bash
 # Installs pre commit hook to run linting before commit: